 And if a person tried to break chains of civilization by telling someone else her/his heart’s troubles, the other is likely to put the first in his or her place by laughing at them or getting annoyed.

 And yet, the world would have been such a beautiful place if only we know what to talk about.
 So many problems exist in mind of each one of us which could have been resolved with a single encouraging word from a friend.
 Friendship!
 Such a beautiful thing – where people cheat civilization by sharing their troubles and reducing their suffering.
-And yet true friendships are so rare – mostly the word is just used to glorify acquaintances.
-Civilization’s way of killing this sort of revolt just as it kills the other kind – of love, by giving it that chain of the beautiful name – marriage.
+And yet true friendships are so rare – mostly the word has been reduced to refer to glorifed acquaintances.
+Civilization’s way of killing this sort of revolt just as it kills the other kind – of love, iz by giving it that chain of the beautiful name – marriage.
 How civilization manipulates people into putting chains on those they love!

 It is only the worst of the lot, that is thrown into this hole.
 The society damns those who are different thereafter wounding them and conditioning them such that they are embarrassed of wounds and are afraid of showing them even to each other.
-It is only the different ones who cab revolt and down here one can see how absurd such an idea.
-For one case that these damned people have given up on life.
+It is only the different ones who can revolt – one argues and yet down here one can see how absurd such an idea is.
+For one thing that these damned people have given up on life.

 But I try helping them in seeing upwards towards the stars and telling them they can still grab them, something that I might never find for myself.
 I could never convince them but we become such good friends while I try to convince them.